EnglishEnglish

 For every four-week course we run, AGA sponsors a local guide!

 To preserve our unique habitat for future generations, we give back to local communities by sponsoring a dedicated local guide for every four-week course we run for international students.
-Last year, AGA donated more than $50 000 to train the local communities who are ultimately the custodians of one of Africa's last remaining true wilderness areas.
+Last year, AGA donated more than 50,000 US dollars to train local communities that are ultimately the custodians of one of Africa's last remaining true wilderness areas.

-All information including the exact route, accommodation and highlights can be found here:
+All information about the exact itinerary, accommodation, routes and sights can be found here:

-This offer is not suitable for people with limited mobility.
-But here too, please contact us.
-We can adapt your trip to suit your individual needs, also taking into account any mobility restrictions.
+This offer is for People with reduced mobility not suitable.
+But here too, the following applies: Please contact us.
+We can customize your trip for you, even taking into account any mobility restrictions.

 Back